Electricity production

 The price of electricity delivered in a given month is the average of these three prices, weighted by the volumes of electricity delivered at that price (shown in the chart below).

 - A correlation can be observed between the RES share in electricity production and the electricity price on the spot market.
-The highest weighted average daily energy price on the DAM market was 569.3 PLN/MWh with a RES share of 17.1%.
-On the other hand, the lowest electricity price (146.1 PLN/MWh) occurred on the day with the highest RES share in the month - 46.6%.
+The highest weighted average hourly energy price on the DAM market was 1443.8 PLN/MWh with a RES share of 18.6%.
+On the other hand, the lowest electricity price (-417.8 PLN/MWh) occurred in an hour with a RES share of 55.3%.
+On top of this, most hours with a high RES share were characterised by a price below the weighted average.

 Knowing the structure of the origin of the delivered volumes makes it possible to determine what proportion of the weighted average price is the result of trading on spot markets, where there is a clear correlation between the structure of the hourly electricity production mix and the price (the greater the production of photovoltaic installations and wind farms, the lower the price).
 Contracts traded on forward markets, where it is the physical delivery of electricity that takes place many months in advance, allow the risk of future price changes to be priced in.

-- The balance of the cost of coal, oil, gas and fuel imports for December (latest data) was PLN 9.6 billion.
-In the previous 12 months, we paid a total of almost PLN 111 billion for net imports.
-It is worth noting that the cost of fuel imports from Russia for December 2024 was PLN 84m (or 0.9% of all import costs), with a cumulative value for 2024 to PLN 1.4bn (LPG only).
-However, as of 20 December, the embargo on LPG imports from Russia came into effect.
+- The balance of the cost of coal, oil, gas and fuel imports for February (the latest figures) was PLN 7.6 billion.
+In the previous 12 months, we paid a total of over PLN 110 billion for net imports.
+It should be noted that since the embargo on LPG imports from Russia, introduced at the end of 2024, imports from this direction have fallen to zero.

 The graph shows the nominal (excluding inflation) monthly cost of imports of energy raw materials and fuels into Poland.
 This is a net import, i.e. it also includes exports from Poland of these products.